mrange/hron/README.md

 			ATestUser
 		=Password
 			123

-# As we don't 'name' the below object, this will implicitly create an array out of the
-# above DataBaseConnection and the below object.
-Like in real life, adding an apple
-# next to an existing apple does not create some new concept of "array of apples",
-# two apples next to each other implicitly constitute a "collection of apples"
-# without the need for any special sauce (pun intended).
-@
-	=Name
-		PartnerDB
-	=ConnectionString
-		Data Source=.\SQLEXPRESS;Initial Catalog=Partners

 ```

 The above would (in groovy/java lingo, replace Map with dictionary for .Net) parse to a map with